nowshad-hasan/cse-resources/stacks/devops.md

   - [Interview questions](#interview-questions)
   - [Project based implementation](#project-based-implementation)

+### Courses and Tutorials

+- How to Build a Production-Ready DevOps Pipeline with Free Tools [Freecodecamp](https://www.freecodecamp.org/news/how-to-build-a-production-ready-devops-pipeline-with-free-tools/)
+- How to Build a Bot and Automate your Everyday Work [Freecodecamp](https://www.freecodecamp.org/news/building-bots/)

 ### Article

 * What Is a File System?
 Types of Computer File Systems and How they Work – Explained with Examples [Freecodecamp](https://www.freecodecamp.org/news/file-systems-architecture-explained/)